 |Fortunately I had 2 quality crew mates for the initial leg of the cruise from Cascais to Gibraltar.
 Once in Gib I purchased a new remote controller, this one wireless.
 The controller in its recharging bracket is shown in the picture on the left.|

 on the right is of the base transponder, which I fitted behind the C120 chart

 Initially I installed the wireless remote controller on the mizzen mast in the same place I previously kept the wired remote control.
 This appeared to work fine for the first few hours of operation, but on occasion the remote started to beep and report "No Pilot" as in the picture above (in this case the autopilot is actually turned off and it is not a problem).

 |I finally relocated the remote bracket to the side of the companionway and the problem went away.
 Apparently the mizzen mast provided just enough interference with the signal from the transmitter to cause the remote controller to lose contact.|

 operational.
-Now I have two remote controls for the autopilot.
+Then I had two remote controls for the autopilot.